anshulsamar/anshulsamar.github.io/_texts/naatak.md

 Naatak community put into their productions, even if they are not acting or in the limelight.

 Being live makes theater both high risk and low impact (in terms of viewership).
 Our efforts culminated in four shows with a viewership of ~1200 audience members, after which there was a wild after party (there are some songs and uncles and aunties should not be dancing to) and some thank yous/goodbyes.
-And then - well, that was it.
-Even in an era of youtube-level mass distribution, theater remains ephemeral.
-Show after show, audience members shuffle out to the next part of their evening - ready to forget what they watched and move on.
-Perhaps, on some level, theater is an artist's art - the impact is not on the viewers, but rather the cast and crew.
+Live art can be very powerful for the attendees who are there, but in an era of youtube-level mass distribution (where content distribution continues well after time posting), it can also be somewhat ephemeral.
+On some level, theater is an artist's art - the impact is not only on the viewers, but also intensely felt by the cast and crew.
 It's what makes community theater so special... the 50 year old mother who rediscovers the stage  for the first time since college, the shy office worker  who realizes that he could make a full theater laugh, or the Indian-American college student who learns that there is a world of art made by people who look like him.
+Naatak excells at this.

 I also learned how theater intersects with ethics.
 One of my roles at Stanford was facilitating conversations